Constraints on primordial black holes for nonstandard cosmologies: Primordial Black Holes in non-Standard Cosmology

 where $\rho_{\rm tot}(a_i)$ and $\rho_{\rm tot}(a_{\rm stiff})$ are values of the density background at the formation and at the end of the stiff epoch\footnote{We consider the end of the stiff epoch when the radiation background equals the density of the stiff fluid.}, respectively.

-We show the constraints on the abundance of PBHs and the PS in Figs.\,\ref{fig:bsd} and \ref{fig:psd}, respectively.
+We show the constraints on the abundance of PBHs and the power spectrum in Figures\,\ref{fig:bsd} and \ref{fig:psd}, respectively.
 The early SD scenario leads to stronger constraints on the abundance of PBHs for the smaller masses.
-The reason is that, during the early SD scenario, the abundance of PBHs grows $\sim$$a^{3}$, which causes that a much lower abundance in PBHs is needed to be able to comply with the constraints given in Fig.~\ref{fig:omrad}.~This decrease in the constraints is despite the fact that the threshold value for the formation of PBHs is higher in the SD scenario than the SBB.
-Thus more restrictive values in the PS are found for some values of the duration of the SD era, and only for the small masses at end of the spectrum.
+The reason is that, during the early SD scenario, the abundance of PBHs grows $\sim$$a^{3}$, which causes a much lower abundance in PBHs is needed to be able to comply with the constraints given in~\autoref{fig:omrad}.~This decrease in the constraints is despite the fact that the threshold value for the formation of PBHs is higher in the SD scenario than the standard Big Bang.
+Thus more restrictive values in the power spectrum are found for some values of the duration of the SD era, and only for the small masses at the end of the spectrum.